How To Plan Savings And Investments

 The longer your money is invested, the more potential it has to grow.
 We speak to so many people who wish they’d started investing sooner in life.
 In a pension or cash ISA, you could benefit from compound interest, which means year by year your investment can potentially grow.
 An example of compound interest is below:-

 Say you invest £1,000 in your Cash ISA at the start of year 1 with a growth rate of 1%.
 By the end of year 1, your investment could potentially be £1,010.
 In year two, with the same growth rate and no additional investment, your Cash ISA would be worth £1,020.10.
-If your Cash ISA continues along with a 1% interest rate, with no extra investment, for the next ten years, your ISA pot could be worth £1,104.62.
-This would mean that with very little financial risk, your initial investment has grown over 10% in ten years.

 • Get professional help and advice

-A professional financial advisor can recommend the best way to reach your goals with the money you have.
+A professional financial adviser can recommend the best way to reach your goals with the money you have.
 For example, would your money be better invested in stocks and shares ISA, cash ISA or something else?

 ISAs & Pensions As Investments